fatiger92/obsidian_venom_theme/README.md

 Venom is a theme designed for Obsidian.
 I changed some colors inside the editor with Marvel's venom color.
 Also, I used my Imgur link to the background of the graph view.
-So If you wanna change a specific background image, you can use your own links in CSS.
+But if you wanna change a specific background image, you can use your own links in CSS.

 ![readme](https://github.com/fatiger92/obsidian_venom_theme/assets/72366776/98d5c9da-bb2d-4102-82ea-b4c76506266e)